Ida Nilsson is an ultra-runner in Summer and a ski-mountaineer in Winter. She's pretty good at both.

 Ida Nilsson is a Swedish long-distance runner currently running for Team Salomon.
 Between 2003 and 2006 she won a total of ten gold medals at the Swedish Championships in track & field and cross country running, plus two NCAA gold medals.
 Then she took up ultra-running, winning the gruelling Transvulcania Marathon last year amongst other great results.

 Not content with that, she recently started ski-mountaineering in the winter months as well.
 (You guessed it, she's pretty good at that too...).
-Skyrunning Junior World Champion Lucy Bartholomew (who also runs for Team Salomon) gave Ida a sachet of Precision Hydration during a particularly hot training run they were on last summer and we've been working with Ida to perfect her hydration strategy ever since.
+Skyrunning Junior World Champion Lucy Bartholomew (who also runs for Team Salomon) gave Ida a packet of Precision Hydration during a particularly hot training run they were on last summer and we've been working with Ida to perfect her hydration strategy ever since.

 We were chatting to her recently about the different challenges she faces with her winter and summer sports and we thought you'd find it interesting, so we wrote it up...